sinanugur/MirMachine/README.md

 conda install mirmachine -c bioconda -c conda-forge
 ```

 Please add conda-forge as a channel.
-Installing via [Mamba](https://github.com/mamba-org/mamba) is also strongly recommended for a faster installation.
-You can instll mamba and later MirMachine like this:
+Installing via [mamba](https://github.com/mamba-org/mamba) is also strongly recommended for a faster installation.
+You can install __mamba__ and later MirMachine like this:
 ```
 conda install mamba -c conda-forge mamba install mirmachine -c bioconda -c conda-forge